lutsen/lagan/README.md

 Install RedBean by downloading it from the RedBean website: http://redbeanphp.com
 Add the RedBean *rb.php* file to the vendor directory.

-Rename *config_example.php* to *config.php* and add your database and path info.
+Rename *config_example.php* to *config.php* and add your database and path info and admin users and their passwords.

 In the project root, create a folder called *cache* for the Twig cache.

 Lagan uses [Slim HTTP Basic Authentication middleware](http://www.appelsiini.net/projects/slim-basic-auth) to authenticate users for the admin interface.
-Make sure to change the password in *index.php*, and use HTTPS to login securely.
+Make sure to change the password in *config.php*, and use HTTPS to login securely.